Gertobin11/our-lockdown-reads-2021/README.md

 - [Code Institute](https://codeinstitute.net)
 who without their walkthrough project and very clear explanations of the concepts involved in undertaking a difficult project, without which
 I wouldnt of been able to do this.
+My deployed of the app was also learned from Code Institute

+- [Materialze](https://materializecss.com/) The layout and grid system I used was from materialize.
+This helped streamline the development , with lots of readymade components and pre written js